-All you need to know about climbing Kilimanjaro in one page of information.
-Remember that 100% aim to reach the summit of Kilimanjaro each year only 42% to 48% of people on any given year make it to the summit.
-There are a number of reasons for this.
-Lets have a look.
+I have climbed Kilimanjaro over 35 times and have compiled all of our key pages in one location so it is easy to come back to one location as you search important information on climbing Kilimanjaro.
+Remember that 100% aim to reach the summit of Kilimanjaro each year less than 60% of people on any given year make it to the summit.
+The two biggest reasons are lack of physical preparation and lack of acclimatization.
+We have helped over 3,000 people to summit on our 8 day Lemosho Route Climbs.
 First check out our Kilimanjaro climbing video.
 Check out all our upcoming trips to Kilimanjaro.

 1).
 It’s official we have the best Mountain Guide on Kilimanjaro